LiveDuo/destack/README.md

 - Drop a block that contains an image or use image block
 - Click on an image to open the upload modal
 - Select the image you want to update and click on it to add it to the page
-- Notes: Images are uploaded to `public/uploaded` with their original filenames
+- Note: Images are uploaded to `public/uploaded` with their original filenames

 ### Show editor in production